particle-iot/compile-action/README.md

 ### Cloud Compilation

-To compile in the cloud, set the `particle_access_token` input to a Particle access token with the `compile` scope.
+To compile in the cloud, set the `particle_access_token` input to a Particle access token.
 Example:

 ```yaml
       - name: Compile application